 #5 Civil Identity, population registration, and voter registration

-AFIS databases (Automated Fingerprint Identification System), often linked to a civil register database, ensure the identity and uniqueness of the citizen to the rest of the population in a reliable, fast, and automated way.
+AFIS databases (Automated Fingerprint Identification System), often linked to a civil register database, ensure the citizen's identity and uniqueness to the rest of the population in a reliable, fast, and automated way.

 They can combine digital fingerprints, a photo, and an iris scan for higher reliability.

 India’s Aadhaar project is emblematic of biometric registration.
-It is by far the world's largest biometric identification system and the cornerstone of reliable identification and authentication in India.
+It is by far the world's most extensive biometric identification system and the cornerstone of reliable identification and authentication in India.

 Aadhaar number is a 12-digit unique identity number issued to all Indian residents.
 This number is based on their biographic and biometric data (a photograph, ten fingerprints, two iris scans).

 1,262,505,064 people have an Aadhaar number as of 10 September 2020, covering more than 99% of the Indian adult population.

 Yes, you read that right: it's over 1.26 billion people.

 Initially, the project has been linked to public subsidy and unemployment benefit schemes, but it now includes a payment scheme.

 According to Finance minister Arun Jaitley in his speech of 1 February 2018, Aahaar is providing an identity to every Indian that has made many services more accessible to the people.